telerik/reporting-docs/upgrade/overview.md

 If the new Telerik Reporting version is a major release, it will be installed next to the earier releases.
 If the new Telerik Reporting version is a minor release, it will replace the corresponding major release.

->note Visual Studio Toolbox loads only the updates from the latest Telerik Reporting version that is installed on your computer.
+> Visual Studio Toolbox loads only the updates from the latest Telerik Reporting version that is installed on your computer.
 However, you will be able to work with the item and project templates from all Telerik Reporting versions that are installed             on your computer.

 ## Upgrading Projects Automatically

 To automatically upgrade your project to a later Telerik Reporting version, use the           [Telerik Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}).

->note
+>
 * The Telerik Upgrade Wizzard does not support website projects.
 Websites handle assembly references in a different way.
 For more information, refer to the article on [Web Application Projects versus Web Site Projects in Visual Studio](https://msdn.microsoft.com/en-us/library/dd547590(v=vs.110).aspx) .
 To upgrade your website project automatically, transform it into a web application or[manually upgrade your website project](62C373FC-EF77-4C07-9494-E67DACF6748E#upgrading-website-projects-manually).
 * Website, WPF, and Silverlight projects which use the WPF and Silverlight ReportViewers but do not have separately purchased                 Telerik UI for WPF and Telerik UI for Silverlight products, can only be updated manually.
 * .NET Core projects are not supported by the Upgrade Wizard.
 You need to upgrade manually to the selected version: